UBC-CIC/call-center-historical-audio-processing/audio-processing-backend/README.md

 sam package --s3-bucket <YOUR-BUCKET-NAME> --output-template-file out.yaml --profile <YOUR-PROFILE>
 ```
 3) Run the following SAM command to deploy the application.
 You can add the optional ```--guided``` flag for AWS SAM to
-   provide step-by-step prompts for the deployment process:
+   provide step-by-step prompts for the deployment process.
+The stack will take some time to
+   finish deployment, due to creating the Elasticsearch cluster.:
 ```
 sam deploy --template-file out.yaml --stack-name <STACK-NAME> --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --profile <YOUR-PROFILE> --region <YOUR-REGION> --guided
 ```
-4) If ```--guided``` flag is used, modify the default parameters when prompted if you want (otherwise press Enter
-   to skip), and confirm the settings from the change set to start stack creation.
-The stack will take some time to
-   finish deployment, due to creating the Elasticsearch cluster.
-5) Follow the next steps after deploying the frontend.
-Navigate to the Lambda Console and search for the startTrigger
+4) Follow the next steps after deploying the [frontend](../audio-processing-frontend/frontend-doc.md).
+Navigate to the
-   lambda function that was created in the stack.
-Click on **Add Trigger** in the Designer under the **Configurations** Tab:
+   Lambda Console and search for the startTrigger lambda function that was created in the stack.
+Click
+   on **Add Trigger** in the Designer under the **Configurations** Tab:
 ![alt text](../documentation_images/enable-dynamodb-trigger.png)
-6) Select **DynamoDB** as the trigger type and select the Transcript table created from frontend deployment from the
+5) Select **DynamoDB** as the trigger type and select the Transcript table created from frontend deployment from the
    dropdown.
 Check the **Enable trigger** checkbox at the bottom and click **Add** to create the trigger.
 ![alt text](../documentation_images/add-trigger.png)

-Now, refer to the [Call Transcriber Frontend Stack deployment guide](../historical-audio-processing-frontend/frontend-doc.md).
+Now, refer to the [Call Transcriber Frontend Stack deployment guide](../audio-processing-frontend/frontend-doc.md).

 ## Accessing Kibana